Jerry Stitt: Post-resignation

 Following his resignation, Stitt continued to be employed by the university for a time working in academics for the athletics department.

 In September 2002, Stitt was honored with induction into the Pima County Sports Hall of Fame for his career playing and coaching at the University of Arizona and his time coaching at Salpointe Catholic High School.

 Missoula Osprey (2005–2007)

 In 2005, Stitt was hired by the Arizona Diamondbacks to serve as the hitting coach for their Pioneer League (Rookie-Advanced Class) affiliate, the Missoula Osprey.

-During his time in Missoula, Stitt mentored several future MLB position players - most notably Pedro Ciriaco, John Hester and Gerardo Parra.
+During his time in Missoula, Stitt mentored several future MLB position players, including Pedro Ciriaco, John Hester, and Gerardo Parra.
 Stitt also helped coach the Osprey to the 2006 Pioneer League Championship, sweeping the Billings Mustangs and Idaho Falls Chukars to claim the club's second title.

-In 2006, Stitt also briefly served as the temporary hitting coach for the fellow Diamondbacks AAA-affiliate Tucson Sidewinders.
+In 2006, Stitt also briefly served as the temporary hitting coach for the Diamondbacks Triple-A-affiliate Tucson Sidewinders.
 Regular hitting coach Lorenzo Bundy was serving as temporary club manager while Sidewinders manager Chip Hale was called up to coach third base for the Arizona Diamondbacks following Carlos Tosca's foot injury.